 - Act: If the test worked, implement the change on a slightly larger scale and monitor results.

 Organizations that excel at continuous improvement incorporate it into their values and reflect it in their hiring and training.
-They also incorporate it in their employee evaluation and compensation system.
-If you visit a firm that excels at this work, the signs of continuous improvement are visible in every aspect of the culture.
-Continuous improvement is a way of life, not a passing fad or program of the month.
+They also incorporate it into their employee evaluation and compensation system.
+Employees take greater ownership in these companies because they are invested in the process of ongoing improvement.
+If you visit a firm that excels at this work, the signs of continual refinements will be visible in every aspect of the culture.
+Continuous improvement is a way of life, not a passing fad or short-term fix.